gem5bootcamp/lps2024/slides/05-Other-simulators/01-sst.md

 ---

-## While we wait for that complication, let's get to know SST better
+## Let's get to know SST better

+While we wait for that complication...

 SST and gem5 share a lot similar ideas and, sometimes confusingly, nomenclature.
 Please keep in mind that SST components are more like gem5 SimObjects than gem5 components; events are more like gem5 packets sent over gem5 ports, and ports in gem5 are not like-for-like ports in SST.
 SST requires "links" between ports to connect them.